guardianhealth/website/beta.md

 - Receive real-time monitoring of user hydration levels
 - Receive real-time monitoring of user urine temperature
 - Access all data on a secure mobile app
-- Free access to a luxury toilet, with bidet and heated seat [3]
+- Free access to a luxury toilet, with bidet and heated seat<sup>3</sup>
 - Receive preferred customer treatment on commercial release

 # Responsibilities